Double soft graviton factors from the gravitational Wilson line: Double soft graviton factor from GWL expectation values

 We note that the three-graviton vertex contribution in \ref{2s.gp} by itself can be compared against the result in \cite{Chakrabarti:2017ltl}, and we find exact agreement.
 Additionally, we also include another three-graviton vertex contribution in \ref{2s.gpsl}, which is subleading relative to \ref{2s.gp} in the soft expansion, and will be relevant later in deriving the double soft graviton factors.

 In summary, the generalized soft function up to the two-graviton level is then given by

-with ingredients as given in eqs.~(\ref{1s.sf}, \ref{2s.sf}, \ref{2s.gp},\ref{2s.gpsl}), and the subscripts denoting the number of gravitons in the final state.
+with ingredients as given in \ref{1s.sf}, \ref{2s.sf}, \ref{2s.gp} and \ref{2s.gpsl}, and the subscripts denoting the number of gravitons in the final state.
 This completes our derivation of external emission contributions to the soft graviton amplitude.

 In the following, we will find it convenient to define

 with

 and